geertvd/calendar/readme.txt

 to switch between calendar, list, table, teaser, and full node views for whichever time period is being viewed.
 The back/next navigation will remain at the top of the traditional views displays so you can move from one month to the next, for instance.
-The module includes plug-in themes for Views to display available date fields in calendar displays.
-To use them, select the Calendar display as the page type for your view and add any date fields you want to display on the calendar as fields to the view.
-Date fields can include CCK date fields, event start and end dates, or dates like the node created or updated dates.